lightning/bolts/01-messaging.md

 The default TCP port is 9735.
 This corresponds to hexadecimal `0x2607`: the Unicode code point for LIGHTNING.<sup>[1](#reference-1)</sup>

-All data fields are big-endian unless otherwise specified.
+All data fields are unsigned big-endian unless otherwise specified.

 ## Table of Contents